naman2304/notes/java/Head First Java (3rd edition).md

 *   A method is declared within the curly braces of a class.
 *   You can send things to a method (parameters), and get things back from a method (return types).

+#### Naming
+*  You can name a class, method, or variable according to the following rules:
+  *  It must start with a letter, underscore (_), or dollar sign ($).
+You can’t start a name with a number.
+  *  After the first character, you can use numbers as well.
+Just don’t start it with a number.
+  *  It can be anything you like, subject to those two rules, just so long as it isn’t one of Java’s reserved words.

 #### Creating Objects
 *   Objects are created using the `new` keyword followed by the class name and parentheses.
 For example: `Dog d = new Dog();` creates a new `Dog` object.
 *   The `new` keyword allocates memory for the new object and calls the constructor.